Vbitz/MinecraftScript/Readme.md

 Due to the nature of this mod access to Java classes is possible so therefore any scripts made using this mod should be treated like a mod themselves.
 This basically just means you should be careful with what commands and scripts you run with this mod installed.

-To-do
+To-do - Right from my internal to-do list
 -----
+- Switch Functions to Vectors
+- Add Drop Block Function
+- Add ScriptedItem API
+- Add Crafting API
+- Add Smelting API
-- Add In-Game help system
+- Add Redstone API
-- Document Everything
+- Move ScriptedBlock to it's own API
+- Look at Updating to 1.4.4
+- Write Permissions System
-- Add Scripted Item support
+- Add Script Runner Block
-- Add rest of block identifiers
+- Add Ore Gen API
-- Add item identifiers
+- Add Map Graphics API
+- Start thinking about balancing for survival
-- Finish Block and Item Texture ID's
+- Finish Texture ID's
 - Add rest of creative tabs
-- Hide blocks and items not in use from Not Enough Items
+- Hide Blocks from NEIß
-- Add more Scripted Block callbacks
-- Add Map Graphics API

 Thanks
 ------
 __Any suggestions that are implemented and committed to this repository will be met with a mention in the commit and a agreed user handle will be listed here__
+- aginsun - Thanks for the build.xml file